 Ron agrees, explaining that visual harmony between the cake and the rest of the event was often lacking back in the era of the piped-decoration cake.
 The son of artists, and an art student himself, he grew up in Israel’s suburbs, surrounded by green meadows, naturally bright-red anemones, and Syrian tulips.
 His mentor, the aforementioned Betty Van Norstrand, pushed him to bring his own perspective to sugar work.

 Maggie Austin, another former ballet dancer, is a rising star in the industry.
-While only out of culinary school for a few years, she already won plum commissions including Blake Lively and Ryan Reynolds’ wedding cake, and sugar flower vases for the White House.
-Wedding photographer Kate Headley has observed that most party guests don’t realize that Maggie’s gum paste flowers aren’t real, but fawlessness isn’t necessarily the cake maker’s goal.
+Out of culinary school for only a few years, she has already won plum commissions, including Blake Lively and Ryan Reynolds’ wedding cake, and sugar flower vases for the White House.
+Wedding photographer Kate Headley has observed that most party guests don’t realize that Maggie’s gum-paste flowers aren’t real, but flawlessness isn’t necessarily the cake maker’s goal.
 [See “Maggie Austin’s Cake Dance.”]

 Maggie finds soft, organic arrangements featuring peonies, roses, and dahlias to always be popular, but what she loves about sugar work is its potential to add an ethereal dimension: “Sugar flowers can easily head into the area of fantasy.
 A gold-edged bloom could never exist in nature, but all it takes for me is a paintbrush.
 I also like making more movement-based abstract shapes.
 They refer to the flower without being confined by reality.
 Plus, they last indefinitely, which is quite cool.”